 3. Attributes + Your Company = EVP

 Let’s say that you’ve done an Employer Brand Index, and Mission & Purpose is the best-scored attribute.
 This is an obvious sign that you should highlight that in your Employer Value Proposition.
-In order to construct a realistic EVP, you need to know which attributes are performing good AND bad.
-The bad ones are obviously a work in process, so don’t highlight those in your EVP.
-However, you shouldn’t be hiding the bad stuff, but work on those, in order to improve them in the future.
+To construct a realistic EVP, you need to know which attributes are performing good AND bad.
+The bad ones are a work in process, so don’t highlight those in your EVP.
+However, you shouldn’t be hiding the bad stuff, but work on those, to improve them in the future.
 All the attributes that are performing well, you should highlight in your EVP of course.
 That way, you’ll make an honest proposition.
-After all, what we really don’t like, is a false promise.
+After all, what we don’t like, is a false promise.

 4. Activate Internal & External EVP

-In order to activate your EVP successfully, you’ll need a two-step activation.
+To activate your EVP successfully, you’ll need a two-step activation.
 First of all, everyone currently working for your company should know what’s going on.
-If you’re too fast & skip this bit, you’ll be missing an absolutely essential part of the EVP activation.
+If you’re too fast & skip this bit, you’ll be missing an essential part of the EVP activation.
 This is where a lot of companies go too fast on.
-Before you communicate it through your external channels, such as social media or career websites, you need to tell your own people first.
+Before you communicate it through your external channels, such as social media or career websites, you need to tell your people first.
 As long as you slowly build up the communication logically, you’ll be able to activate your EVP properly.

 5. Your EVP Performance

-In order to successfully activate the EVP that you crafted, you need to measure.
+To successfully activate the EVP that you crafted, you need to measure.
 Now, what better way to do this with all over again?
-In order to constantly know what’s going on, you need to constantly measure.
+To constantly know what’s going on, you need to measure constantly.
 Well, you can do that quarterly with the Employer Brand Index!